Off-Road Recovery Straps Explained

 Polyester Recovery Straps stretch about 2% so they are pretty stiff.
 With Polyester recovery straps you have more of a stable, controlled yank when pulling someone’s truck out.
 With polyester recovery straps, you have a solid pull from the start but you don’t want to have a very large gap and delay in the pull.
 With polyester straps, you want short jerks or short pulls, not long driving starts.
 Polyester recovery straps are great for a quick pull if you are on stable ground and someone else is stuck and the distance is relatively close.

 Great Scenario: Someone is stuck and you have the ability to back up to them within about 10-20′ and you are on stable ground with traction.
 With this short distance and traction, you can hook up the poly strap with D-Rings and yank them out from a short distance.
-But, poly straps also work in a wide variety of other circumstances as well.
+But, poly straps also work in other applications as well.

 Benefits of Nylon Recovery Straps

-Nylon Recovery Straps are great for situations where you may need to get a running start and traction all around is not so great.
-If you are in a situation where both you and the stuck driver are in sand, mud, snow or ice, you will need a running start to gain momentum.
+Nylon Recovery Straps are great for situations where you may need to get a rolling start and traction all around is not so great.
+If you are in a situation where both you and the stuck driver are in sand, mud, snow or ice, you will need a rolling start to gain momentum.